ItalyPaleAle/prvt/README.md

 The prvt codebase has not been audited yet (and you won't see a "1.0" release until that happens).

 However, all the cryptographic operations used by prvt leverage popular, strong ciphers and algorithms such as AES-256-GCM, ChaCha20-Poly1305, and Argon2id. prvt relies on production-ready libraries that implement those algorithms, such as [minio/sio](https://github.com/minio/sio), [google/tink](github.com/google/tink), and the Go's standard library.
+Additionally, prvt can interface with an externally-installed GPG utility if you are initializing a repository with a GPG-wrapped key.

 Check out the [Encryption](./Encryption.md) document for detailed information.